9 Aug 2022

-In the case of unilateral contract offers, acceptance happens when an offeree completes performance of the act as required by the offer.
-The offeree must complete performance of the act as required by the offer – part-performance or beginning to perform is not enough.
+In the case of unilateral contract offers, acceptance happens when an offeree completes the performance of the action as required by the offer.
+The offeree must complete the performance of the act as required by the offer – part-performance or beginning to perform is not enough.

 For the acceptance of a unilateral contract offer, certain requirements, which are slightly different from those which apply to bilateral contracts, must be fulfilled:

-Secondly, unlike for bilateral agreements, acceptance need not be communicated to the offeror.
-In the case of unilateral contract, the courts generally imply that an offeror has waived for this requirement for communication of acceptance.
-Mere performance, therefore, of the act can constitute acceptance without prior notification of acceptance.
+Secondly, unlike bilateral agreements, acceptance need not be communicated to the offeror.
+In the case of a unilateral contract, the courts generally imply that an offeror has waived this requirement for communication of acceptance.
+Mere performance, therefore, of the act can constitute a valid acceptance without prior notification of acceptance.

-It is unclear whether the offeree must have knowledge of the offer for effective acceptance.
+It is unclear whether the offeree must have knowledge of the offer for a valid acceptance.

-In most common law jurisdictions, whether the offeree must have the offer in mind when performing the act for effective performance has not be definitively judged upon.
+In most common law jurisdictions, whether the offeree must have the offer in mind when performing the act for effective performance has not been definitively judged upon.

-The requirement for consideration demands that something of value be given by each party in exchange for the other party undertaking the obligations as stated in the contract.
+The requirement for consideration demands that something of value is given by each party in exchange for the other party undertaking the obligations as stated in the contract.

 In a bilateral contract, both parties undertake obligations to perform or exchange promises.
 This exchange of promises, by each party, in of it itself, is treated as sufficient consideration.
-Once the parties exchange such promises, a contract is created which binds both parties.
+Once the parties exchange such promises, a binding contract is created.

-In a unilateral contract, both parties do not exchange promises/undertake obligations to performs.
+In a unilateral contract, both parties do not exchange promises/undertake obligations to perform.
 Only the offeror undertakes an obligation in return for the offeree performing some act.